datopian/datapipes/docs/op-replace.md

         Text to search for.

     REPLACE
         Text to replace the found text with.
+Defaults to the empty string.

 ### Examples